Painful intelligence: What AI can tell us about human suffering: Neurons and neural networks

 \subsection{Neurons as tiny processors}

-The computation in the brain is done by specialized cells called neural cells or neurons.
-A schematic picture of a neuron is in Fig.~\ref{neuron.fig}.
+The computation in the brain is done by specialized cells called neural cells or neurons.\footnote{It has also been claimed that other types of cells in the brain could also participate in computations, in particular glial cells \citep{perea2009tripartite}.
+However, AI systems typically mimic neurons only.} A schematic picture of a neuron is in Fig.~\ref{neuron.fig}.
 A neuron receives input from other neurons, processes that input, and outputs the results of its computations to many other neurons.
 There are tens of billions of neurons in the human brain.
-Each single neuron can be seen as a simple information-processing unit, or a processor.\footnote{It has also been claimed that other types of cells in the brain could also participate in computations, in particular glial cells \citep{perea2009tripartite}.
-However, AI systems only use a single kind of cells, mimicking neurons.--- I do not attempt to define ``information processing'' in any rigorous way in this book.
-It is a very general concept with many meanings, and attempting to define it in a way that is both general and rigorous enough seems hopeless to me. }
+Each single neuron can be seen as a simple information-processing unit, or a processor.\footnote{I do not attempt to define ``information processing'' in any rigorous way in this book.
+It is a very general concept with many meanings, and attempting to define it in a way that is both general and rigorous enough seems hopeless to me.
+I use ``computation'' simply as a synonym for information processing.}

-All these tiny processors do their computations simultaneously, which is called \textit{parallel} processing in technical jargon. {information processing!parallel|see{parallel processing}} The opposite of parallel processing is serial processing, where a single processor does various computational operations one after another---this is how ordinary CPU's in computers work.
+All these tiny processors do their computations simultaneously, which is called \textit{parallel} processing. {information processing!parallel|see{parallel processing}} The opposite of parallel processing is serial processing, where a single processor does various computational operations one after another---this is how ordinary CPU's in computers work.
 Another major difference between the brain and ordinary computers is that processing in neurons is also \textit{distributed}. {information processing!distributed|see{distributed processing}} This means that each neuron processes information quite separately from the others: It gets its own input and sends its own output to other neurons, without sharing any memory or similar resources.
 Compared to an ordinary PC, the brain is thus a \textit{massively parallel and distributed} computer.
 Instead of a couple of highly sophisticated and powerful processors as found in a PC, the brain has a massive amount---billions---of very simple processors.
 (Parallel and distributed processing is discussed in detail in Chapter~\ref{self.ch}.)